 The Universities of Amsterdam and Utrecht in the Netherlands recently published results of their field study into discrimination of applicants with a minority background.
 The researchers sent out over 4.000 applications (letter and CV) of fictional applicants, aged between 23 and 25, as a reaction to actual vacancies.
-The fictional applicants with a native Dutch background had a 40 higher probability of being invited for a job interview when compared to the fictional applicants with a migration background.
+The fictional applicants with a native Dutch background had a 40 percent higher probability of being invited for a job interview when compared to the fictional applicants with a migration background.
 It turned out that applicants with a minority background were structurally discriminated against no matter how much information they shared in their CV.

 I was wondering how this affects the graduate applicants entering the labor market, having completed their education, collecting sizeable debt and wanting to start their professional careers.
 What does it mean to a person to know that no matter your study background, grades, extra-curricular activities and working experience during your studies, you have a significantly lower probability of getting a job?
 That’s like living in Spain as a graduate where youth unemployment is still at 30% (albeit improved from 42% in 2014).
 There is limited place for you no matter your skills, efforts and talent.
 This can generate a generation of people in the workforce who are undervalued.
 This is plain and simply wrong, especially if the jobs are there and everyone is screaming talent shortage.